a photo of a home.

 Rachio 3 smart garden sprinkler controllerRachio 3 smart garden sprinkler controller Rachio

-For home owners with gardens there are plenty of ways to make your yard smarter and more connected.
+For homeowners with gardens, there are plenty of ways to make your yard smarter and more connected.
 Products like automatic sprinkler systems can be installed to help keep your lawn and plants fed, but also save you money by not wasting water.
 A sprinkler controller like the Rachio or Orbit B-hyve fits onto your existing system and can save you thousands of gallons of water every year - in testing, a friend of GearBrain saved 29,000 gallons in 12 months.

 Read More:

-Blinds, shades and curtains
+Smart Blinds, shades, and curtains

-Smart blinds are not cheap, often priced at over $300 per blindSomfy
+a photo of a room with smart shades and blindes.Smart blinds are not cheap, often priced at over $300 per blindSomfy

-That high cost we alluded to will of course depend on how many windows you have and what material you want to use, but with the cheapest systems starting at around $130 per blind, then quickly heading up to between $300 and $500, they represent a serious investment.
+That high cost we alluded to will, of course, depend on how many windows you have and what material you want to use, but with the cheapest systems starting at around $130 per blind, then quickly heading up to between $300 and $500, they represent a serious investment.

 Read More: